This article is not about building a

 Now click on the

-App Services since that is what we will be using.
+App Services since we will use it.

-We then get a prompt to start our free Trial if we have not already done this, please follow these steps.
+We then get a prompt to start our free Trial.
+If we have not already done this, please follow these steps.

-Creating our App Service in Azure permalink
+Creating our App Service in Azure

 Our Node app will be running on an App Service on Azure.
 So from the App Services screen, click on create new.